monoid/monoid.github.io/content/posts/arm-coroutines.md

 The `x86_64` version imitated nested calls: `f`, the fiber body, a technical `skip` function and then the `guard` function.

-Here, we don't need `skip` function to be run after `f`; we need `trampoline` function to be run before `f`.
+Here, we don't need `skip` function to be run after `f`; we use the `trampoline` function to be run before `f` instead.

 ### 2.1 Spawning a fiber
 Launching a fiber is little more involved.
-We cannot just arrange stack to have return addresses of functions; we have to set `LR` to be equal to `guard` and then jump to fiber function.
+We cannot just arrange stack to have return addresses of functions at proper positions; we have to set `LR` to be equal to `guard` and then jump to fiber function.
 The `ThreadContext` allows us only to set `LR` register; let's save the values needed to the stack and set the context's `LR` to a `trampoline` function that does the heavy lifting.

 ```rust
 const F_TRAMPOLINE_OFFSET: usize = 0;